LAB MEMBERS

 Research Assistant

-Jenny is a 4th-year Honors student at the University of Utah pursuing a degree in Psychology with a minor in Sociology and an Honors Integrated Minor in Health.
-Her research interest draws upon community- and systems-based contexts to understand childhood adversity and prolonged stress-exposure among youths from marginalized and underserved backgrounds.
-More specifically, she hopes to leverage client-centered advocacy with policy-level intervention to promote resilience and improve access to mental health services for young people and their families.
+Jenny graduated from the University of Utah in May 2025 earning her Honors B.S. in Psychology with a minor in Sociology.
+Her research interest combines sociocultural-, community-, and systems-based contexts to understand childhood adversity and prolonged stress-exposure among youths from marginalized and underserved backgrounds.
+More specifically, she hopes to understand the role of culture in shaping identity development, emotion regulation, and social relationships in ways that may contribute to negative mental health outcomes.
 Jenny plans to pursue a doctoral degree in clinical or counseling psychology.

 JENNIFER LEE